Washington County Residences

 How does Washington County Residences spend its money?

 Washington County Residences directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Washington County Residences tax-deductible?